 MoRE & MoRE2020

-The MoRE2020 programme (Mobility for Regional Exellence) is a research mobility programme run by Region Västra Götaland which will run from 1 May 2017 until 2022.
-MoRE2020 is the continuation of the MoRE programme which started on the 15th of February 2014 and will run until the 14th of February 2018.
+The Mobility for Regional Exellence 2020 programme (MoRE2020) is a research mobility programme run by Region Västra Götaland and co-funded by the European Union which will run from 1 May 2017 until 2022.
+MoRE2020 is the continuation of the MoRE programme which ran until the 14th of February 2018 and financed 19 fellowships.

 The Mobility for Regional Excellence Programme

-The Mobility for Regional Excellence Programme has financed 19 research mobility projects and is currently in its final phase of completion.
-Follow the link below to read more about our current and past MoRE fellows, their projects and results.
+The Mobility for Regional Excellence Programme financed 19 research mobility projects and officially ended in February 2018.
+Follow the link below to read more about our MoRE fellows, their projects and results.

 Terms and conditions